KKLH

 KKLH (104.7 FM) is a radio station broadcasting a classic rock format.
-Licensed to Marshfield, Missouri, United States, it serves the Springfield, Missouri area.
-The station is currently owned by Mid-West Family Broadcasting.
+Licensed to Marshfield, Missouri, United States, it serves the Springfield area.
+The station is owned by Mid-West Family Broadcasting.

-104.7 The Cave is the home for the Kansas City Chiefs football games and programming for the Springfield market.
+KKLH is the home for the Kansas City Chiefs football games and programming for the Springfield market.

 History

-When KOSC-FM signed on the air in 1979 with a MOR music format, the station originally operated with 3,000 watts.
+When KEMM-FM signed on the air in 1979 with a MOR music format, the station originally operated with 3,000 watts.
+It was the FM sister station to KEMM (1510 AM) in Marshfield, Missouri.
+The call sign was changed to KOSC-FM on October 27, 1980.
 The station would later air an adult contemporary music format under the branding "Z105" with the call letters KTOZ-FM.
 This lasted until 1990 when the station dropped its AC format for a short-lived country format before flipping to a mainstream rock format in 1993.
-After a short-stunt as KZBE from July to August 1996, the station flipped its format to classic rock and changed its call-letters to KKLH.
+After a short stunt as KZBE from July to August 1996, the station flipped its format to classic rock and changed its call sign to KKLH.
 In 1999, the station's wattage was upgraded to 34,000 watts.